biadelmiro/UDACITY_intro_to_javascript_course/README.md

 Just like Internet Explorer, to open developer tools in Microsoft Edge simply press F12.

 To learn more, [click here](https://docs.microsoft.com/de-de/microsoft-edge/devtools-guide).

-#### Safari
-For any Mac users, Safari includes Web Inspector, a powerful tool that makes it easy to modify, debug, and optimize a website for peak performance and compatibility on both platforms.
-To learn more, [click here](https://developer.apple.com/safari/tools/).

-To access Safari's Web Development Tools, enable the Develop menu in Safari’s Advanced preferences.
-Once enabled, you can right-click on any page element and select Inspect Element to open Web Development Tools or use the shortcut Command + Option + i.

 ### Console Log
 Developer tools allow you to debug and test out your ideas directly in the browser.
 If your familiar with HTML or CSS, you may have used developer tools to experiment with the style of a webpage.
 But you can also use it with JavaScript.
 Developer tools are often used as a sandbox.
 In other words, a place to mess around with any code without any long-term consequences.
 You can use developer tools to debug problems you run in to or to test a piece of code you’ve just learned.
 If you open any website that uses JavaScript, the console will tell you if there are any warnings or errors on the page and will also display any output and print it with console.log.
 Note that anytime you’re using the console on this course, you might see some errors or warnings from the site you’re visiting.
 That’s okay, this is very common and will not affect the code that you write in this course.